On the quantum computational complexity of classical linear dynamics with geometrically local interactions: Dequantization and universality: Introduction

-These results indicate that a certain computational model captures the complexity of quantum algorithms for simulating the classical dynamics with geometrically local interactions and reveal how much advantage quantum computers offer for this simulation problem.
+These results indicate that a certain computational model captures the complexity of simulating the classical dynamics with geometrically local interactions and reveal how much advantage quantum computers offer for this simulation problem.
 In particular, our results imply that no exponential quantum advantage exists for short-time evolution.
 This is a nontrivial finding that rules out the exponential quantum speedup or space advantage in the form discussed in many prior works~\cite{costa2019quantum, sato2024hamiltonian, schade2024quantum}.
+More specifically, the matrices governing the classical systems considered in these works are geometrically local matrices.
+Therefore, for short-time dynamics, our dequantized algorithm can perform the same tasks as the corresponding quantum algorithms with only polynomial overhead.
 On the other hand, for long-time evolution, we have proven an exponential space advantage under a plausible assumption.
-This provides the first theoretical evidence for an exponential space advantage in simulating realistic classical systems, or a super-polynomial time advantage when the space complexity is restricted to $\mathrm{poly}(n)$.
+The sharp difference between these two regimes comes from the fact that short-time geometrically local dynamics restricts information propagation to a region of radius $\mathrm{polylog}(N)$, whereas long-time evolution can propagate information to sites separated by a distance of $\mathrm{poly}(N)$ and effectively induce long-range interactions.
+We explain this point in more detail in Sec.~\ref{sec:complexity-long-time-GLI}.
+To the best of our knowledge, this result provides the first complexity-theoretic evidence for an exponential space advantage~\footnote{As a related work, quantum memory advantages for stochastic-process generation have been studied in, e.g., Refs.~\cite{gu2012quantum,aghamohammadi2017extreme,korzekwa2021quantum,elliott2018superior}.
+These works concern stochastic-process simulation, including processes associated with classical spin chains, rather than finite-precision simulation of geometrically local classical linear dynamics considered here.} in simulating realistic classical systems with geometrically local interactions, such as systems arising from discretized partial differential equations, or a super-polynomial time advantage when the space complexity is restricted to $\mathrm{poly}(n)$.
 This work provides a new insight into the complexity of classical dynamics determined by partial differential equations and deepens our understanding of the necessary elements to obtain quantum advantages.